DaddyMadu/BlissConsoles/README.md

 this script was made to make your consoles windows beautiful using automation and combination of functions and modules to install and update winget, powershell 7, oh-my-posh, chocolatey, psreadline module, terminal-icons module, clink for command prompt
 ### update-bliss
- this script is can self update itself and all installed modules, scripts, winget, choco, windows terminal setting file, clink lua file, powershell profiles for version 5/7 to thier latest versions. using update-bliss command it will backup powershell profiles if found under the name profilebackup.ps1 so if you want get back to it at any time you can! setting one theme only to rule them all "One Half Dark", from powershell 5/7, windows terminal to cmd! using the following switchs you can enable/disable updates to specific parts of the script :
+ this script can self update itself and all installed modules, scripts, winget, choco, windows terminal setting file, clink lua file, powershell profiles for version 5/7 to thier latest versions. using update-bliss command it will backup powershell profiles if found under the name profilebackup.ps1 so if you want get back to it at any time you can! setting one theme only to rule them all "One Half Dark", from powershell 5/7, windows terminal to cmd! using the following switchs you can enable/disable updates to specific parts of the script :